ICSC-Spoke2-repo/idl-rucio/README.md

 * `kubectl get pod -n jupyter`

-Following what have been done in the [PLACEHOLDER] subsections of this documentation, create an Ingress resource (jupyter-ingress.yaml) for the jupyter services:
+Following what have been done in the [Server Networking](#server-networking) subsection of this documentation, create an Ingress resource (jupyter-ingress.yaml) for the jupyter services:

 ```
 apiVersion: networking.k8s.io/v1